Executive Summary

 What AI Actually Improves

-AI does not generate demand on its own.
+AI for ecommerce marketing does not generate demand on its own.
 What it does well is improve how quickly teams iterate, analyze, and execute.

 When embedded properly, AI increases: